siddicky/unstable_twin/README.md

 < Server Name: Vincent
 ```

 Okay, weird, the server changed.
-This might be the misconfiguration regarding the deployment the room was taking about.
+This might be the misconfiguration regarding the deployment the room was talking about.

 ## Task 3

-For this task conventional wisdom would dictate we fire up SQLMAP and enumerate the users, however, we know that there are serveral services running at the moment which might hamper our results.
+For this task, conventional wisdom would dictate we fire up SQLMAP and enumerate the users; however, we know that several services are running at the moment, which might hamper our results.

-Lets leverage the hidden API we came across which would help authenticate users.
+Let's leverage the hidden API we came across, which would help authenticate users.
 A simple python script running SQLi code would do the trick.

 ```
 import requests